eoineoineoin/glTF_Physics/extensions/2.0/Khronos/KHR_physics_rigid_bodies/README.md

 |**notCollideWithSystems**|`string[1-*]`|An array of strings representing the systems which this node can _not_ collide with|
 |**collideWithSystems**|`string[1-*]`|An array of strings representing the systems which this node can collide with|

-Both `collideWithSystems` and `notCollideWithSystems` are provided so that users can override the default collision behavior with minimal configuration -- only one of these should be specified per object.
+Both `collideWithSystems` and `notCollideWithSystems` are provided so that users can override the default collision behavior with minimal configuration -- only one of these must be specified per object.
 Note, given knowledge of all the systems in a scene and one of the values `notCollideWithSystems`/`collideWithSystems` the unspecified field can be calculated as the inverse of the other.

 `notCollideWithSystems` is useful for an object which should collide with everything except those listed in `notCollideWithSystems` (i.e., used to opt-out of collisions) while `collideWithSystems` is the inverse -- the collider should not collide with any other collider except those listed in `collideWithSystems`